montymxb/latria/README.md

 <h2>Building.</h2>

 Latria is capable of being built on linux, mac and windows from the same source.
-The methods vary however.
-For all of them you'll need to navigate to latria/Latria/src/ to start however.
+The methods vary however, but for all of them you'll need to navigate to latria/Latria/src/ to start.

 For building on mac you can invoke make as follows.
 ```